jasmineelkins/forget-me-not/README.md

 - Add 'link to download extension' on Home page
 - Rewrite fetch calls as async/await
 - New email for Forget Me Not sender
+  **_instead of grabbing all text - get individual paragraphs from Medium, other sites if possible_**
+- add link to open articles from Newsletter
+- Email: Iterate through all articles instead of hardcoding

 STRETCH GOALS:

 - _DONE_ User can log in directly through extension popup
 - _DONE_ User can save title, source, URL of any website
-- Write scrapers for other websites besides Medium:
-- _DONE_ New Yorker
-- New York Times
-- Slashdot
 - New User can sign up directly through extension popup
-- User can select 'receive email newsletter' - backend boolean updates to true
+- _DONE_ User can select 'receive email newsletter' - backend boolean updates to true
+- _DONE_ User receives currently selected email Newsletter manually (on click)
-- User receives email Newsletter
+- User receives email Newsletter at set time (Cron job?)
 - Email Newsletter is formatted like a real newspaper
   - User can mark one article as "priority", which makes it headliner in next Newsletter edition (from specific sites only)
 - Reading List re-renders automatically when backend is updated (Firebase?
 Sockets?)
 - User can see a randomly chosen Article from the database (home page?)
 - Deploy to heroku
-- Toast when link is added to Newsletter - can it render outside of popup?
-Or have it triggered by backend/sockets??
+- _DONE_ Toast when link is added to Newsletter
 - Publish extension to Chrome store

 - Get horoscope from API
 - Get local weather from API

+- Write scrapers for other websites besides Medium:
+- _DONE_ New Yorker
+- New York Times
+- Slashdot

 - Each component in its own folder with separate stylesheets & test files
 - Testing!